 - The alimentary canal in humans is approximately 30 feet (9m) long.
 It is also called the gastrointestinal tract.

-- It starts with the mouth and ends in the anus.
+- It starts in the mouth and ends in the anus.

 - Between these two openings, the alimentary canal is a tube of varying diameter.

 - Salivary glands, pancreas and liver act as major digestive glands.

 - Glands present in the wall of the stomach and small intestine also contribute to the digestion of food.

 Role of HCl

 - Hydrochloric acid in the stomach is secreted by the gastric glands present in its wall.

-- the pH of the gastric acid is usually between 1.5 to 3.5
+- the pH of gastric acid is usually between 1.5 to 3.5

 - This acid serves the following functions: